droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 </div>

 > [!combat]- **Balancing the Second Bride**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players and two CR 2 allies (Ireena Kolyana and Muriel Vinshaw), and will consume approximately 12% of their total maximum hit points.
+> This combat encounter is a **mild** combat encounter against a party of four 5th-level players and two CR 2 allies (Ireena Kolyana and Muriel Vinshaw), and will consume approximately 12% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Decrease Ludmilla’s HP to 84.
 Decrease the damage of her mage’s reprisal reaction to 5 (2d4).
-> * ***Four Players.*** Decrease Ludmilla’s HP to 102.
+> * ***Five Players.*** Decrease Ludmilla’s HP to 102.
 Decrease the damage of her mage’s reprisal reaction to 6 (1d12).
 > * ***Six Players.*** Increase Ludmilla’s HP to 136.

 In combat, Ludmilla prefers to begin by using ***entangling slime***, moving to use ***hypnotic pattern*** only once most of the players have either escaped or evaded her grease and webs.